-Secondary data reported in years 2011-2012 illustrates that 10.8% of Clearfield County residents lack a consistent primary care source.
+Secondary data reported in years 2011-2012 illustrates that 10.4% of Jefferson County residents and 10.8% of residents in Clearfield County lack a consistent primary care source.
 This rate is lower than those of the state (12.7%) and nation (22.1%).
 This reporting indicator is relevant because access to regular primary care is important to preventing major health issues and emergency department visits.
 (See Graph 2).